 The fastest travel router we’ve found to date is the GL-MT1300 from GL.iNet, which is also known as Beryl.
 This supports 400Mbps on the 2.4Ghz channel, and up to 867Mbps on the 5Ghz channel.
 It also supports up to 40 devices simultaneously, thanks to a fast processor and lots of RAM.

 Now, to be honest, most WiFi networks you connect to aren’t going to offer internet speeds which this router can take advantage of.
 However, if you happen to connect to one that is that fast, this device will let you take full advantage of it!
 It also means when you’re not travelling you can use it at home as a fast network option to extend an existing network.

-You also get three gigabit ethernet ports, a USB 3.0 port with media server capabilities, a micro SD slot for storage, and a USB-C port for power.
+You also get three gigabit ethernet ports, a faster USB 3.0 port with media server capabilities, a micro SD slot for storage, and a USB-C port for power.
 As with the other GL.iNet devices in this list, If you have a smartphone that supports tethering, you can plug it into the USB port and share your smartphone data as well.
 Or, if you have a USB 3G/4G modem, you can plug that into the USB slot and share that data.